Coefficient diagram method

-In control theory, the coefficient diagram method (CDM) is an algebraic approach applied to a polynomial loop in the parameter space, where a special diagram called a "coefficient diagram" is used as the vehicle to carry the necessary information, and as the criterion of good design.
-The performance of the closed loop system is monitored by the coefficient diagram.
+In control theory, the coefficient diagram method (CDM) is an algebraic approach applied to a polynomial loop in the parameter space.
+A special diagram called a "coefficient diagram" is used as the vehicle to carry the necessary information and as the criterion of good design.
+The performance of the closed-loop system is monitored by the coefficient diagram.

 The most considerable advantages of CDM can be listed as follows: